RaimundSchramm/mentor/git_style_guide.md

 a single test for a helper|**Helper Test** a single test for a mailer|**Mailer Test** a single test for a view|**View Test**

-The keyword for contributing something new is `adds`.

 An elemental item which is contributed and follows the `adds` keyword could be a `Model Test`.